composablesys/collabs/template-app/README.md

 Runs both servers for testing for the app:

-- `webpack-dev-server` on [http://localhost:3000/](http://localhost:3000/), to serve static files.
+- `webpack-dev-server` on port 3000, to serve static files.
-- `collabs-ws-server` on [http://localhost:3001/](http://localhost:3001/), to connect users over a WebSocket server.
+- `collabs-ws-server` on port 3001, to connect users via aWebSocket server.

 Open [http://localhost:3000/](http://localhost:3000/) to try it out.
 Use multiple browser windows at once to test collaboration.